hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 *'In later stages, however, this question may need to be adapted.
 Once discussions shift toward solutions, it can be challenging to steer back to the broader "why."
 Different personas appear at different stages with a unique perspective on the purpose of the tool.
 For instance, the buyer persona’s "why" may differ significantly from that of the tool's end users.
 To fully understand why the tool is needed, it’s essential to ask about challenges and goals from multiple stakeholders.'*

-In this scenario, the participant decided to go with the Why? and Which tool? decisions as they were in place, and use the heuristics to guide their own work in planning future workshops.
+In this scenario, the participant decided to go with the `Why?' and `Which tool?' decisions as they were in place, and use the heuristics to guide their own work in planning future workshops.

 ### Case studies examples